leonbeckmann/lkm-tlskit/README.md

 To avoid this kind of detection, the corresponding task_struct is removed from the internal tasks list.
 (This does not work for children of hidden tasks, yet.)

-It must be ensured that the tasks list contains the task_struct of a task that is terminated or killed, otherwise the kernel would panic.
+It must be ensured that the task list contains the task_struct of a task that is terminated or killed, otherwise the kernel would panic.
 Therefore, the *do_exit* function is hooked via the ftrace hooking technique to reinsert the task into the tasks list, before the real *do_exit* function will be executed.